Fit as a Mama Bear

 The protein pumpkin loaf needs to cool fully in the oven to finish baking and to firm up, don’t remove it early.

 For the loaf to be paleo, make sure to choose a paleo-approved protein powder.
-Otherwise it will just be dairy-free and gluten-free.
+This may alter the texture of the pumpkin bread.

 If you're unable to use Botanica protein powder, I'd suggest using Naked Nutrition Vanilla Pea Protein.